sbt/sbt-release/README.md

 ### Skipping tests
 For that emergency release at 2am on a Sunday, you can optionally avoid running any tests by providing the `skip-tests` argument to the `release` command.

+## Not all releases are created equal
+The release process can be customized to the project's needs.

+Not using Git?
+Then strip it out.

+Want to check for the existance of release notes at the start and then publish it with [posterous-sbt](https://github.com/n8han/posterous-sbt) at the end?
+Just add it.

+The release process is defined by state transformation functions (`State => State`) and stored in the setting `releaseProcess`.
+Take a look at the [default definition](https://github.com/gseitz/sbt-release/blob/master/src/main/scala/ReleasePlugin.scala#L49) before continuing.

+If you project's release process differs from the one outlined above, you can provide a different one yourself.

+Here is one, that doesn't use git:

+    import sbtrelease._

+    // ...

+    releaseProcess <<= thisProjectRef apply { ref =>
+        import ReleaseStateTransformations._
+        Seq[ReleasePart](
+          checkSnapshotDependencies,
+          inquireVersions,
+          runTest,
+          setReleaseVersion,
+          runTest,
+          releaseTask(publish in Global in ref),
+          setNextVersion,
+        )
+      }

+Notice that the overall process was the same, only the git specific tasks were left out.

+Now let's add steps for [posterous-sbt](https://github.com/n8han/posterous-sbt):

+    import posterous.Publish._
+    import sbtrelease._

+    // ...

+    releaseProcess <<= thisProjectRef apply { ref =>
+        import ReleaseStateTransformations._
+        Seq[ReleasePart](
+          checkSnapshotDependencies,
+          releaseTask(check in Posterous in ref), // upfront check inquireVersions,
+          runTest,
+          setReleaseVersion,
+          runTest,
+          releaseTask(publish in Global in ref),
+          releaseTask(publish in Posterous in ref), // publish release notes setNextVersion,
+        )
+      }

+We added the check at the start, to make sure we have everything set up to post the release notes later on.

+After publishing the actual build artifacts, we also publish the release notes.

+**Side note:** Since the release process consists of state transformation functions (`State => State`), we can't just add tasks directly.
+But we can use the helper function `releaseTask` that wraps a state transformation function around the task and evaluates the task when needed.